owlsecco/techwit2/exampleSite/content/about/_index.md

 ---
 title: About
-description: TechWit Ke is a Tech, Cybersecurity and Development Blog focused on delivering quality and easy to understand content.
+description: TechWit Ke is a Tech, Cybersecurity and Development Blog focused on delivering quality and easy to understand content to all.

 ---
 TechWit Kenya is a Tech, Cybersecurity and Development Blog focused on delivering quality and easy to understand content.
 Our aim is to make our content applicable to all our readers whether you are tech savvy or not.